boyapatichaitu/activity-tracker/README.md

 ### `node server.js`

-Servers the production version of the app in [http://localhost:3000](http://localhost:3000)
+Serves the production version of the app in [http://localhost:3000](http://localhost:3000)

 Make sure to see that the `npm start` isn't running or the port `3000` causes issue.